 There are quite a few different accessories that can be used within a server rack to help make vertical cable management more effective.
 For example, a vertical management tray allows cables to be run-up to the top of a server rack, or down to the bottom, while zip tying the cables to the tray along the way.
 Another popular option is a vertical cable management duct.
 A management duct allows the cables to run vertically along the edge of a server rack to specific outlets.
-Of course, cable clips, zip ties, and Velcro cable straps will also help to accomplish your cable management goals.
+Of course, cable clips, zip ties, and hook-and-loop cable straps will also help to accomplish your cable management goals.

 Start Planning Now